Blood & Sugar, Places & History

 In case you're interested, Salvador's first customs house was built in the upper city by governor Tomé de Souza in 1550.
 Eventually somebody figured out that it would be easier to have one down by the water, within easy access of incoming ships, and a new customs house was built on the current site in 1861.
 It functioned there until 1914, when new harbor warehouses were constructed and customs tasks transferred to them.
 The abandoned and unused customs house (the third actually, the second having been demolished to create a public square) was taken over by handicrafts sellers who moved over after the original Mercado Modelo (which was built in 1912) burned down (in 1969).
 There was a two-year wait while the customs house was refurbished, and it (or the new Mercado Modelo rather) has been operating since 1971.

 The site of the old Mercado Modelo is now occupied by a statue by Mário Cravo, the statue officially entitled "Fonte da Rampa do Mercado" ("Fountain of the Market Ramp") but more commonly referred to by locals as "A Bunda" ("The Butt").

 Fonte da Rampa do Mercado

-Rampa to the left, saveiros (dugout canoes) for fishing center
+Rampa to the left, dugout canoes for fishing center

 And a couple of hundred yards beyond this aptly nicknamed construction, out in the bay, there lies another christened comparison to a human part -- Jorge Amado's "belly button of Bahia" (o umbigo da Bahia) -- the Forte São Marcelo.